B2.1 Use the properties of operations, and the relationships between multiplication and division, to solve problems and check calculations.

 We can also demonstrate the commutative property of multiplication.
 For example, 8 x 3 and 3 x 8.

 An example from everyday life can also be used.
-For example, the teacher invites 3 students who have exactly 1 sibling to come and represent the number of children in their family up to the board.
+For example, the teacher invites three students who have exactly one sibling to come up to the board to represent the number of children in their family.
 The total number of children is represented by 2 x 3 children, for a total of 6 children (Figure 1).

-Then, teachers do the same with 2 children who have exactly 2 siblings.
+Then, teachers do the same with two children who have exactly two siblings.
 The total number of children is represented by 2 x 3 children, for a total of 6 children (Figure 2).

 Figure 1